Blackpink: 2016–2017: Debut, rising popularity, and commercial success

 On January 17, 2017, Blackpink revealed the name of their fandom—"Blink", a portmanteau of "black" and "pink".
 On June 22, the group released their first standalone digital single, "As If It's Your Last".
 According to Jisoo, it involved a change of sound from their previous releases, which featured a "black" concept, and marked their first single with a brighter "pink" concept.
 The song peaked at number three on the Gaon Digital Chart and at number 13 on Billboards Bubbling Under Hot 100 chart, becoming their first song to enter the latter chart.
 It debuted at number one on Billboards World Digital Song Sales chart one day after release, making it their third number-one single on the chart.
 The music video for the song later went on to break the record for the most-liked music video by a Korean girl group on YouTube, as well as the most-viewed K-pop group music video in the first 24 hours of release.

 On July 20, 2017, Blackpink held a showcase at Nippon Budokan in Tokyo, which was attended by over 14,000 people, with as many as 200,000 people attempting to purchase tickets.
-The group made their Japanese debut on August 30, 2017, with the release of a self-titled Japanese extended play (EP) that included Japanese versions of their previous singles.
+The group made their Japanese debut on August 30, 2017, with the release of a self-titled Japanese extended play (EP) through YGEX that included Japanese versions of their previous singles.
 The EP debuted and peaked atop the Oricon Albums Chart, making Blackpink only the third foreign artist to top the chart with their debut release.
 Blackpink ranked among YouTube's Global Top 25 Songs of the Summer in 2017 with "As If It's Your Last".